featured image

 );

-Decision 4: Awaiting a Promise That Resolves When the Native Side Completes
+Awaiting the Promise That Resolves When the Native Side Completes

-Unlike the LLMService class which uses a silence-heuristic for completion detection, the useLLM hook relies on generateResponseAsync itself resolving when generation is finished:
+Unlike a silence-heuristic approach, the hook relies on generateResponseAsync itself resolving when generation is finished:

 // This await BLOCKS until the native module signals completion.